bq/robopad-plusplus/README.rst

 #.
 In Android Studio go to ``File`` > ``Open`` and select the  previous RoboPad cloned project.

 #.
 Upload the Arduino code to your robot.
-You can find it in the Arduino folder of this project or in `DIY web of Bq  <http://diy.bq.com/printbots/>`_ (the code in the web is not available yet).
+You can find it in the Arduino folder of this project or in `DIWO web of Bq <http://diwo.bq.com/robopad-3/>`_

 #.
 In order to install the firmware of the Crab printbot that you will find in the Arduino folder, you have to copy the ``Oscillator`` folder (that is in the Oscillator_Lib folder) in to the ``libraries`` folder in the folder where you have installed the Arduino program.
 You can find more detailed info for doing this in the `documentation of the Arduino web <http://arduino.cc/en/Guide/Libraries>`_.